NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

   For example, :code:`export CUDAQ_MQPU_NGPUS=2` to specify that only 2 QPUs (GPUs) are needed.

-An equivalent example in Python is as follows:
+An equivalent example in Python is as follows.

 .. code:: python